Salmon & Asparagus Hash Hollandaise Tyler Florence Hash browns

 • Pinch cayenne pepper

-(note: Asparagus may be cooked directly in the hash, the tough ends added at the same time as the potatoes, the tips added a few moments before done.)
+• Asparagus may be cooked directly in the hash, the tough ends added at the same time as the potatoes, the tips added a few moments before potatoes are done.

 Poached Eggs: